visionof2030-pixel/SG3-1_6-review-/README.md

                     ],
                     correctAnswer: 0,
                     explanation: {
-                        correct: "ممتاز!
-'Riyadh is the capital of Saudi Arabia.' هي الجملة الصحيحة.",
+                        correct: "Excellent!
+'Riyadh is the capital of Saudi Arabia.' is the correct sentence.",
-                        wrong: "خطأ. نستخدم 'the' مع الأماكن الفريدة مثل العواصم، لكن لا نستخدمها مع أسماء المدن.",
+                        wrong: "Wrong.
+We use 'the' with unique places like capitals, but we don't use it with city names.",
-                        grammar: "أداة التعريف 'the': تستخدم مع الأماكن الفريدة (the capital, the moon) لكن ليس مع أسماء المدن.",
+                        grammar: "Definite article 'the': used with unique places (the capital, the moon) but not with city names.",
-                        example: "مثال: London is the capital of England.
+                        example: "Example: London is the capital of England.
 Paris is a beautiful city."
                     }
                 }
             ]